Divyasri199/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/HOL step-by-step - Migrating SQL databases to Azure_06.md

 To perform online data migrations, DMS looks for database and transaction log backups in the shared SMB backup folder on the source database server.
 In this task, you create a backup of the `WideWorldImporters` database using SSMS and write it to the `\\SQL2008-<inject key="Suffix" />X\dms-backups` SMB network share you made in a previous task.
 The backup file needs to include a checksum, so you add that during the backup steps.

-1. On the Sql2008-SUFFIX VM, open **Microsoft SQL Server Management Studio 17** by entering "sql server" into the search bar in the Windows Start menu.
+1. On the Sql2008-<inject key="Suffix" /> VM, open **Microsoft SQL Server Management Studio 17** by entering "sql server" into the search bar in the Windows Start menu.

    ![SQL Server is entered into the Windows Start menu search box, and Microsoft SQL Server Management Studio 17 is highlighted in the search results.](media/start-menu-ssms-17.png "Windows start menu search")